-- Presets: here you can save the parameters changes and save them as preset and use them in the
+- Here, you can save the parameters changes and save them as preset and use them in the future.

-- After done with the applying parameters, click the either the Autorun or Run icons (see icons below).
+- After you are done with the applying parameters, click the either the Autorun or Run icons (see icons below).

-The difference between both of these options is that while the Autorun option shows you automatic previews of any changes, the Run icon only shows you changes when clicked.
+- The difference between both options is that while the Autorun option shows you automatic previews of any changes, the Run icon only shows you changes when clicked.

-- This applies and creates a preview of the image.
-You can preview the changed image in the After tab, as shown in
+- This step applies and creates a preview of the image.
+You can preview the changed image in the After tab, as shown in Figure 3, below.

 Figure 3: The Before and After tabs

 - Once you’re done with playing with the parameters, apply the result to the image by pressing the Apply icon (see icon below) to return to the image editor.

 |Price:||US $129 and above|